juanjoDiaz/serverless-plugin-warmup/README.md

 #### Legacy options

-Over time some options have been removed form the pluging.
+Over time some options have been removed from the plugin.
 For now, we keep backwards compatibility so they still work.
-However, they are listed here only to facilitate upgrading the pluging and we strongly recommend switching to the options defined above as soon as possible.
+However, they are listed here only to facilitate upgrading the plugin and we strongly recommend switching to the options defined above as soon as possible.

 * **default** Has been renamed to `enabled`
 * **schedule** `schedule: rate(5 minutes)` is equivalent to `events: - schedule: rate(5 minutes)`.